chengchengcode/DECam-mosaic/README.md

 Here is an example of stacking the CTIO/DECam image.
 Some process can be improved to save the hard drive space.

+The astrometry of the DECam image is perfect in this case, so I did not refine the astrometry.

 ## 1, Mask science and weight image: data-preduction.pro

 For the data from 2020, sometimes the weight image and science image have one pixel offset.